-A student is expected to attain a minimum of 90 credits in order to be eligible for the B.Sc. degree and a minimum of 120 credits for the B.Sc.
-Honours degree.
+A student is required to attain a minimum of 90 credits in order to be eligible for the BSc degree and a minimum of 120 credits for the BSc Honours degree.

 8.4 COURSE

 Course unit is a complete course taught within a semester.
 It consists of one or more contact hours per week.
 A contact hour is defined as an hour of lectures, practical, tutorials, field studies etc.